Embedding Islamic Values into Agile Delivery

 Maslahah مَصْلَحَة (Public Good)

-These pillars are operationalised through Five Core Principles and practical ceremonies embedded into your existing Agile workflows—whether you use Scrum, Kanban, SAFe, or Scrumban.
+These pillars are operationalised through Five Core Principles and practical ceremonies embedded into your existing Agile workflows, whether you use Scrum, Kanban, or SAFe.

 Read the Complete Framework ↓